 The Ariel Red Hunter NH350 featured a SMITHS 0-120mph speedometer.
 Inset in the black face were a trip counter and odometer.

-For more information on SMITHS gauges for classic motorcycles, please contact us on:
+Further information on SMITHS instrumentation for classic motorcycles is available on our website, or to discuss a specific requirement please contact us on:

 Via the website